• Skip to primary navigation

 Keto-friendly vegetables are an essential part of the ketogenic diet.

 When I first started eating low carb I was really frustrated by the lack of variety in my diet.
-I love vegetables so I wanted to find some keto-friendly veg options that would also be delicious.

 Not only do they give you a diverse array of flavors and textures, but their vitamins and minerals help to round out our meal plan with important nutrients that keep us feeling fuller longer.

-Few questions on mind:
+Few questions in mind:

 Are carrots keto?